RalphBacon/nRF24L01-transceiver/README.md

 My sketches (one for receive, one for transmit) even though both do actually transmit anyway (remember that each module will automatically acknowledge receipt of data unless you specifically switch off that capability - why would you do this?).

-https://github.com/RalphBacon/nRF24L01-transceiver  <--- click the Download button and choose the zip file
+https://github.com/RalphBacon/nRF24L01-transceiver  <--- click the "Clone or Download" button and choose the zip file

 If you like this video please give it a thumbs up, share it and if you're not already subscribed please do so :)